rptb1/dnd-srd-sphinx/source/monster/mummies.rst

 uses its Dreadful Glare.

 .. index::
-   single: blinded; by mummy dust
+   single: blinded; by mummy lord dust

 **Blinding Dust**.
 Blinding dust and sand swirls magically around the mummy lord.
 Each creature within 5 feet of the mummy lord must succeed